Igor Skuz: ETCC and TCR International

-In the next years Skuz finally started getting a stable performances, winning in his class in 2010.
 In 2011, alongside the Ukrainian championship he started competing in the European Touring Car Cup, driving a Ford Fiesta 1.6 16V for ATM Racing in the Super 1600 division, resulting fifth in the championship.
-In Ukraine he also to get his second championship title.
-That year he also appeared at the Russian Touring Car Championship rainy race at Moscow as a guest driver, driving his MasterKart Ford.
-He failed to get a good result, crashing in the first race and getting a penalty for ignoring yellow flag in the second one.

-In the ETCC Skuz switched to the Super 2000 division for 2012, driving for Liqui Moly Team Engstler in a BMW 320si.
+Skuz switched to the Super 2000 division for 2012, driving for Liqui Moly Team Engstler in a BMW 320si.
 However he switched to a SEAT León 2.0 TDI run by SUNRED Engineering for the remaining rounds of season.
-He got the fourth place in the European Cup and for the third time became a Champion of Ukraine.
+He got the fourth place in the European Cup.

-In 2013 Skuz didn't get another championship title and finished the season fourth, after that he left the championship to focus on international racing.
-In the ETCC he switched to Campos Racing driving a SEAT León TFSI, in the new team he was seventh in the championship.
+In the ETCC he switched to Campos Racing driving a naturally-aspirated SEAT León, in the new team he was seventh in the championship.

 For 2014 Skuz stayed with Campos Racing, but switched to a Chevrolet Cruze 1.6T, he ended the season 3rd in the TC2T standings, having his first two victories.
 In March 2015, it was announced that Skuz would make his TCR International Series debut with Campos Racing driving an Opel Astra OPC, however after the first round of the championship he switched to a SEAT León Cup Racer.
 After a bad start of the year he switched to WestCoast Racing driving a Honda Civic TCR.
 He got only two finishes in points and left the series before the season ended.

+Return as a racer and promoter of Ukrainian Touring Championship

+In 2017 Skuz returned to Ukrainian Circuit Racing Championship and immediately got his fourth title.
+For 2018 his team MasterKart became a promoter of the series, renaming it to Ukrainian Touring Championship and organizing a live streaming of the races at NTN for one season.
+That year Skuz got his fifth and last Champion of Ukraine title, next year his car faced technical issues resulting in DNFs.

+2020 season got severely delayed because of the COVID-19 pandemic, first two races were run without spectators except for drivers' families.
+With disease outbreak situation getting worse the series had to get a break before two last rounds getting relocated to an unfinished intersection in Odesa with help of the politician and ex-racing driver Yevhen Chervonenko.
+Igor's car kept being unreliable and in the final race of the season it stopped right before the finish line so Skuz had to push it by himself.

+After the 2020 season Igor Skuz retired from motorsport to start an automotive tuning company, UTC attempted to find a new promoter but failed with the 2021 season getting cancelled.